A Guide to Lighting Glass Display Cases: Types, Pros, and Cons

 • Maintenance access without opening the display case

-• Allows use of UV filters and neutral density films
+• Suitable for UV filters and neutral density films

 Cons